*Please Note: Bottles cannot be dropped off at our offices.

 *A cumulative total of $25 throughout the calendar year is required for a tax receipt to be issued.

-Residential pick-ups have different minimum requirements depending on where you are located.
+Residential pick-ups have different requested minimums depending on where you are located.
 If you live in:

-The Green Zone (marked by the green border), a minimum of 50 containers is required for a pick-up.
+The Green Zone (marked by the green border), a minimum of 50 containers is requested for a pick-up.

-The Blue Zone (marked by the blue border), a minimum of 120 containers is required for a pick-up.
+The Blue Zone (marked by the blue border), a minimum of 120 containers is requested for a pick-up.

-The Orange Zone (marked by the orange border) a minimum of 200 containers is required for a pick-up.
+The Orange Zone (marked by the orange border) a minimum of 200 containers is requested for a pick-up.

 If you don't have enough containers for a pick-up, you can bring them to any one of our bottle drives that take place throughout the city each month.
 Altenratively, you can partner with some of your neighbours to collect enough containers together for a residential pick-up.